bitcraze/bitcraze-website/src/documentation/system/positioning/ligthouse-positioning-system.md

  - [SteamVR Base Station 2.0](https://www.vive.com/eu/accessory/base-station2/)
  - [Vive Base Station](https://www.vive.com/eu/accessory/base-station/)

+For more information on how to combine the components of the Crazyflie ecosystem, please see the {% id_link buy-guide %}.

 ## Getting started with Lighthouse positioning

 To get started, you can follow the {% id_link getting-started-with-the-lighthouse-system %} tutorial.